Indiana Jones and the Dial of Destiny: Cast

+Photographs of Sean Connery and Shia LaBeouf are used to represent their respective Last Crusade and Kingdom of the Crystal Skull characters: Henry Jones Sr. and Mutt Williams (Henry Jones III).

 Production

 Development

 In 1979, George Lucas and Steven Spielberg made a deal with Paramount Pictures for five Indiana Jones films.
-In April 2008, Harrison Ford said he would return as Indiana Jones for a fifth film if it does not take another twenty years to develop, referring to the long development of Indiana Jones and the Kingdom of the Crystal Skull (2008), which was released a month later.
-The film introduced the character Mutt Williams, played by Shia LaBeouf.
-Producer Lucas suggested an idea to make Williams the lead character in a fifth film, but later decided against this.
-Lucas said that Ford's age would not be an issue in making another film, saying "it's not like he's an old man.
+In April 2008, Harrison Ford said he would return as Indiana Jones for a fifth film if it did not take another twenty years to develop, referring to the long development of Indiana Jones and the Kingdom of the Crystal Skull (2008), which was released a month later.
+That film introduced the character Mutt Williams, played by Shia LaBeouf.
+Writer/producer Lucas suggested an idea to make Williams the lead character in a fifth film with Ford's Jones in a supporting capacity akin to that of Sean Connery's Henry Jones Sr., but later decided against this.
+Lucas said that Ford's age would not be an issue in making another film, saying, "it's not like he's an old man.
 He's incredibly agile; he looks even better than he did 20 years ago".

 Lucas began researching potential plot devices for another film in 2008, and stated that Spielberg was open to directing it, as he had done for the previous films.
 Explaining the process for each film, Ford said, "We come to some basic agreement and then George goes away for a long time and works on it.
 Then Steven and I get it in some form, some embryonic form.
-Then if we like it we start working with George on it and at some point down the line it's ready and we do it."
-Lucas stressed the importance of having a MacGuffin that is supernatural but still grounded in reality with an archaeological or historical background, saying "you can't just make something up, like a time machine".
-Speaking about the previous film and the franchise's future, Lucas said "we still have the issues about the direction we'd like to take.
+Then if we like it we start working with George on it and at some point down the line it's ready and we do it".
+Lucas stressed the importance of having a MacGuffin that is supernatural but still grounded in reality with an archaeological or historical background, saying, "you can't just make something up, like a time machine".
+Speaking about the previous film and the franchise's future, Lucas said, "we still have the issues about the direction we'd like to take.
 I'm in the future; Steven's in the past.
 He's trying to drag it back to the way they were, I'm trying to push it to a whole different place.
 So, still we have a sort of tension".
-Later in 2008, Ford stated that Lucas' concept for the fifth film was "crazy but great".
+Later in 2008, Ford stated that Lucas's concept for the fifth film was "crazy but great".
 In November 2010, Ford said that Lucas was still working on the project.
 In July 2012, producer Frank Marshall stated that the project had no writer and said about its progress, "I don't know if it's definitely not happening, but it's not up and running".